iximiuz/awesome-container-tinkering/RUNTIMES.md

 ### gVisor

-<a href="https://github.com/google/gvisor">gVisor</a> - "Application Kernel for Containers." gVisor is an application kernel, written in Go, that implements a substantial portion of the Linux system surface.
+<a href="https://github.com/google/gvisor">gVisor</a> - "Application Kernel for Containers." gVisor is an application kernel (<a href="https://en.wikipedia.org/wiki/User-mode_Linux">User-mode Linux</a>), written in Go, that implements a substantial portion of the Linux system surface.
 It includes an Open Container Initiative (OCI) runtime called runsc that provides an isolation boundary between the application and the host kernel.
 The runsc runtime integrates with Docker and Kubernetes, making it simple to run sandboxed containers.

+### Quark

+<a href="https://github.com/QuarkContainer/Quark">Quark</a> - "A secure container runtime with CRI/OCI interface."
+Quark provides VM-level workload isolation and security with its own hypervisor (QVisor) and a guest kernel (QKernel) - yet another <a href="https://en.wikipedia.org/wiki/User-mode_Linux">User-mode Linux</a> implementation?

 ### Firecracker